feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

 The transformer will still create features derived from today's date (the date of creating the docs).

-If instead we have a dataframe with only date variables.
+If instead we have a dataframe with only date variables:

 .. code:: python